FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Strawberry lemonade cake is all about the flavors of summer: sweet strawberries and tangy lemon.
 The lemon cake is light and airy, with a creamy fresh strawberry frosting and a layer of fresh strawberries in the middle.
 It’s such a wonderful way to enjoy both fresh strawberries and fresh lemons!

 Fitting a homemade strawberry lemonade layer cake recipe into ten ingredients wasn’t easy.
 There are multiple flavors required here, plus I wanted the texture to be just like “real” cake.
-I started with my gluten-free birthday cake recipe as a baseline and made several modifications to transform it into a strawberry lemon cake.
+I started with my keto birthday cake recipe as a baseline and made several modifications to transform it into a strawberry lemon cake.
 It turned out to be a big success!

 To be honest, I had to stretch my definition to make this recipe for strawberry lemonade cake.
 It does have ten ingredients, but it also has salt and optional lemon zest.
 I never count salt in my list of ingredients, which is pretty common for recipes.